Skip To Content

 9. Try an Oral Salt Rinse

 Create a salt and water mixture by placing half a teaspoon of salt in an eight-ounce glass of warm water.
-You can move the solution around in your mouth to promote healing.
-Repeat this process three to four times each day.
+You can move the solution around in your mouth to promote healing up to three or four times each day.
 The salt solution may help you to remove bacteria from the mouth that could otherwise result in a wound infection.
+While a salt rinse isn’t a cure-all, it can be an effective and affordable treatment for bleeding gums.

 10. Contact a Dentist

-If you are experiencing bleeding gums on a regular basis, you should contact a dentist right away.
+If you are experiencing gum irritation and bleeding regularly, you should contact a dentist right away.
 A professional can help identify the cause of your bleeding gums and recommend how to treat them.
 209 NYC Dental is here for your periodontal needs.
 Our NYC board-certified periodontists provide a full scope of Periodontal treatments in NYC to keep your teeth clean and your gums healthy.

 Minimal, isolated gum bleeding is normal for many people.
-Using a firm-bristled toothbrush, brushing too hard or changing your flossing routine can cause your gums to bleed when you clean them.
-Sometimes, bleeding gums are a sign of a serious underlying issue.
+Using a firm-bristle toothbrush, brushing too hard, or changing your flossing routine can cause your gums to bleed when you clean them.
+Sometimes, this situation involves a severe underlying issue.
 If your gums bleed every day or for an extended period, you should seek professional help immediately.

-If you are experiencing bleeding gums, you should seek professional help as soon as possible.
+If you are experiencing bleeding, you should seek professional help as soon as possible.
 The staff at 209 NYC Dental is here to help you with your dental needs.
-With our convenient hours and weekend availability our Midtown Manhattan dental practice makes scheduling a dental appointment in New York City easier for you.
+With our convenient hours and weekend availability, our Midtown Manhattan dental practice makes scheduling a dental appointment in New York City easier for you.

 We look forward to helping you solve your bleeding gums issue.
 Contact us today for more information, book an appointment online at your convenience, or call us at 212-355-2290.
 Take control of your dental situation and let us help you achieve greater dental hygiene.